stonecharioteer/stonecharioteer/README.md

 programmer and, sometimes, traveling and books.

 I am active in the Python meetup space in Bangalore and India, and I've been mentoring graduates and junior developers.
-I currently work at Merkle Science as an Architect/Lead Software Developer.
-I code in Python and Rust, and I am an avid Linux user.
+I work at ChainSafe.io, where I use Rust primarily.
+I've used Python for 8 years and I'm an avid Linux user.

 I've also dabbled in MicroPython and UI Development.
 I enjoy talking about development practices, and technology in general.